Focus on

 Is My Existing Dental Office Successful?

 Before thinking about opening another dental practice, it is important to fully understand how successful your existing business is.
-We have often seen dentists who feel they are ready to expand their dental business only to find out that their existing practice still had major growth potential.
+We often see dentists who feel they are ready to expand only to find out that their existing practice still has major growth potential.

 • How long has my existing business been profitable?
 (Must be more than 2 years)